Athens in spring: where to go for quieter streets, cafés and local areas

-Let’s clear something up: Athens isn’t just a stepping stone to the islands.
+Athens isn’t just somewhere you pass through on the way to the islands.
 Not in spring.

 Best Places for a Slow Morning in Koukaki, Athens

 If you’re staying in Koukaki (which is one of the best areas in the city for independent travelers, by the way) your day should start at Takis Bakery.
 It’s been family-run since the early ‘60s, and even though it’s just a few streets away from the Acropolis, it doesn’t feel touristy.
-You’ll see older locals picking up their usual orders, chatting with the staff in Greek like it’s part of their daily ritual.
+It gets busy later, but early on it’s mostly locals picking up bread and pastries.

 Inside, the shelves are stacked with everything from warm, pillowy koulouri (those round sesame bread rings) to trays of golden spanakopita that practically flake apart when you pick one up.
-If you’re lucky, the tiropita (cheese pie) will still be warm, with that crispy phyllo and creamy filling that somehow manages to feel both indulgent and comforting.
+If you’re lucky, the tiropita (cheese pie) will still be warm, with that crispy phyllo and creamy filling… yummy!

 There’s also a small selection of sweet stuff - the kind of rustic Greek pastries that aren’t Instagram-pretty, but they’re honest and addictive.
 Try the bougatsa if you see it: custard wrapped in phyllo and dusted with powdered sugar and cinnamon.
 A square of that and a cup of strong Greek coffee?
 You’re set.